OmniLayer/spec/README.md

 1. [Bet Type](spec#field-integer-two-byte) = 35 for “Will not exceed on or before” (See table below) **need 2 bytes for this?**
 1. [Bet threshold (Non-CFDs only) ](spec#field-number-of-coins) = 200,000 (0.00200000 BTC, equates to a ticker value of 20 per our data stream example) **OR** [Leverage (CFDs only) ](spec#field-number-of-coins) = 65536 (1x leverage)
 1. [Days out](spec#field-integer-two-byte) = 30
+**what is the start date/time? is this whole calendar days, which timezone?**
 1. [Amount of wager](spec#field-number-of-coins) = 20,000,000,000 (200.00000000 USDCoins)
 1. [Amount of counter-wager](spec#field-number-of-coins) = 10,000,000,000 (100.00000000 USDCoins)